Chargeback clusters as an AML red flag

 Consumer protection measures are evolving alongside fraud techniques, with regulations tightening to empower consumers against financial losses.
 Initiatives such as enhanced disclosure practices and simplified chargeback processes are not only increasing transparency but also encouraging resilient consumer behavior against fraud attempts.

 As digital transactions grow, laws like the EU’s Payment Services Directive 2 (PSD2) are setting standards for secure payment practices, advancing consumer protection.
 These frameworks promote strong customer authentication methods and reinforce financial institutions’ responsibilities in preventing unauthorized transactions.
-With ongoing updates to these regulations, consumers are better positioned to exercise their rights and claim chargebacks when necessary, which in turn fosters a healthier marketplace for all stakeholders involved.
+With ongoing updates to these regulations, consumers are better positioned to exercise their rights and claim disputes when necessary, which in turn fosters a healthier marketplace for all stakeholders involved.

 Engaging Stakeholders in Chargeback Awareness